The Complexity of Pacing for Second-Price Auctions: Existence of Pacing Equilibria and Membership in PPAD

 \begin{proof} By Lemma \ref{rounding_progress}, in iteration $t$ of the while loop, each entry of $\alpha$ either stays the same or increases multiplicatively by a factor of at most $\smash{1/(1 - \delta)^{2^{t-1}}}$.
 As there are at most $n-1$ iterations of the while loop, we have for every $i\in [n]$:

 This finishes the proof of the lemma. \end{proof}

 We are now ready to prove Lemma \ref{alg:correct}.

 \begin{proof}[Proof of Lemma \ref{alg:correct}] We have already shown that the algorithm runs in polynomial time.
-Assuming that $(\alpha^*,x^*)$ is a $(\delta,\gamma')$-\appe\ of $\G$, we show that $(\alpha',x^*)$ is a $\gamma$-\appe\ of $\G$.
+Assuming that $(\alpha^*,x^*)$ is a $(\delta,\gamma')$-\appe\ of $\G$, we show that $(\alpha',x^*)$ is a $\gamma$-\appe\ of $\G$ by establishing conditions (a)-(d) of Definition~\ref{definition_pacing_equilibrium}.
 Using Lemma \ref{change_in_alpha}, we have $\alpha'\in [0,1]^n$.
 Condition (a) has already been established earlier using Lemmas \ref{rounding_small_delta} and \ref{rounding_progress}.
 Condition (b) holds because we kept the same allocation $x^*$ and given how we obtain $\alpha'$ from $\alpha^*$, the set of goods $j$ with $h_j(\alpha^*)>0$ is the same as that in $\alpha'$.
 Condition (c) follows easily from Lemma \ref{change_in_alpha}.
 So it suffices to verify that (d) holds with $\gamma$.

 To see this we have for each buyer $i\in [n]$ that either $\alpha^*_i\ge 1-\gamma'$ or $\sum_{j} x^*_{ij}p_j(\alpha^*) \ge (1-\gamma')B_i$.
 For the former case, we have from Lemma \ref{change_in_alpha} that using $(1-\delta)^{2^n}> 1-\gamma' $ from the choice of $\delta$ and that $\gamma=2\gamma'$.
 For the latter case, it follows from Lemma \ref{change_in_alpha} and our choice of $\delta$ that